Caperadium/comp115_project1/README.md

+# Contributor: Kieran Trythall
+# For COMP 115 Project 1

+== Description ==
-# This is my comp 115 project which demonstrates a simple drawing of a fish in water using pythons turtle function
+ This code draws a fish in water using python's turtle module You may input a valid colour and location for the fish